 I am better than all right.
 My scar reminds me of my capacity for love, and it also reminds me of the strength that enables me to share my love.

 While I may not be perfect, I believe that I am the best “me” possible.
 I would not be the person I am today had I not learned of other worlds that exist in this one.Do not feel sorry for me.
-I do not share this story for your sympathy; I share my story so you know… Click To Tweet
+I do not share this story for your sympathy; I share my story so you know that I understand betrayal, pain, anger, and love.
+Click To Tweet

 I had been forced to find my own world, and I had to find my own sense of balance in my very own orbit.
 I am no longer a star forced to fit into a square box.